 An on-premises Hadoop cluster.

-Centralized data storage in GCP.
+Centralized data storage in Google Cloud.

 An issue you must address with a hybrid cloud solution is how to keep your systems in sync.
 That is, how will you make sure that changes you make to data in one place are reflected in the other?
 You can simplify synchronization by making clear distinctions between how your data is used in the different environments.